grkvlt/hyperledger-brooklyn-sawtooth/docs/quick-start.md

 The only software pre-requisite is a recent version of Docker installed, and you must have credentials and SSH keys available to access the AWS EC2 cloud.
 You must also have an AWS security group configured which allows access to ports _22_, _3000_, _3030_, _4200_, _4201_, _8000_, _8080_, _8090_ and _9090_ and allows machines in the same group to communicate on all TCP and UDP ports.

-Navigate to the root directory of this repository and run the following command to start a Brooklyn server using a Docker image with the Sawtooth platform entities loaded into the catalog:
+The following command starts a Brooklyn server using a Docker image with the Sawtooth platform entities loaded into the catalog.
+See the [`launch.sh`](../scripts/launch.sh) script for a more detailed example.

     $ docker run -d \
             -p 8081:8081 \